Diabetic Eye Exams

 Diabetic Eye Exams at NorthShore

-Regular eye exams are very important for patients with diabetes.
-Those with diabetes should have an eye exam every year to help prevent and treat optical issues.
+Many patients do not realize that diabetes can effect your eyes.
+Regular eye exams are very important for those with diabetes.
+Diabetic patients should have an eye exam every year to help prevent and treat optical issues.

-During a diabetic eye exam, the provider will dilate your eyes to better see the retina.
+During a diabetic eye exam, the optometrist will dilate your eyes to better see the retina.
 This is done by putting drops into your eyes that allows the pupils to become bigger.
-The provider can then see the back of your eye and diagnose any issues he or she may find.
+The optometrist can then see the back of your eye and diagnose any issues he or she may find.

 Those with Type 1 Diabetes should have an eye exam within five years of being diagnosed and then annually.